-The London Eye is a huge Ferris wheel with diameter 135 meters (443 feet) in London, England, which completes one rotation every 30 minutes.
-Riders board from a platform 2 meters above the ground.
+The London Eye is a huge Ferris wheel in London, England, which completes one rotation every 30 minutes.
+The diameter of the wheel is 120 meters, but the passenger capsules sit outside the wheel.
+Suppose the diameter at the capsules is 130 meters, and riders board from a platform 5 meters above the ground.
 Express a rider's height above ground as a function of time in minutes.